timbook/cnote/README.md

 And then move the resulting executable to anywhere on your enivornment path.
 I put mine in ~/bin.

 ## Usage
 `cnote` stores your notes in `$HOME/.cnotes`.
 Notes are opened in whatever `$EDITOR` is in your environment.
-I recommend vim because what else would you use?!
+If there is no `$EDITOR` environment variable, `vim` is default.
+I recommend vim anyway because what else would you use?!

 To list the available note files, simply type